 These headphones do not have a base/dock.
 If you want an equally great sounding headphone with a dock/base for watching movies and gaming, check out the Steel Series Arctis 7

 The Bose SoundLink Around-Ear II are above-average wireless headphones with a decent audio reproduction.
 They are incredibly comfortable and deliver an ergonomic design that's decently stable but won't be ideal for sports (check our recommendations for the best over-ear headphones for working out).
 Unfortunately, they're a little plasticky for their price range and won't be your go-to headphones for commuting since they do not block that much noise.
 On the upside, they have a long battery life, a good wireless range and come with a standard audio cable to use with your phone or console controllers.
 This makes them decent for most use cases although they do feel a little pricey for what they have to offer when compared to some of the wireless options below.
 See our recommendations for the best wireless headphones and the best closed-back headphones.

-If you need noise cancelation for commuting, then go for the Bose QuietComfort 35 II.
+If you need noise cancellation for commuting, then go for the Bose QuietComfort 35 II.
 However, if you do not need the added isolation, then the Bose SoundLink Around-Ear II have the same design without the ANC.
-The QC 35 II are a more versatile option than the SoundLink since their noise cancelation makes them a bit better suited for commute and travel.
+The QC 35 II are a more versatile option than the SoundLink since their noise cancellation makes them a bit better-suited for commute and travel.
 The QC 35 II also have a slightly more pronounced bass that will sound more exciting on tracks than the Bose.
-On the upside, the SoundLink offer a better value for your money if you do not need a noise canceling headphone.
+On the upside, the SoundLink offer a better value for your money if you do not need a noise cancelling headphone.
 They're also a bit lighter, so they might be a tad more comfortable for some.